Mirandadaa/mica-gd300/lectures/w5-assignments.md

 I'm going to compile all your gifs and set up a web page.
 Please post the title/short description of your gif project as a text file.

 ## Love & Hate
 Choose one motion graphics that you love and the other one you hate.
 Describe what you love or hate about the pieces in a few sentences.
 Post the text file + the links (i.e. youtube, vimeo) to each video on Google Drive.
 Be prepared to discuss with your classmates next week.
+Look at [this post](https://github.com/cdaein/mica-gd300/blob/fall2017/lectures/w1-resources.md) for inspirational websites.

 ## Storyboarding
 Based on the feedbacks you got today, create and develop your storyboards.
 Here is how you should format: